JasirZaeem/TypeGrad/README.md

 const x = tg.fromMatrix(xStandardized);
 const y = tg.fromMatrix(yStandardized);

-// const model = tg.neuron(2, tg.Activations.Identity); A single neuron with 2 inputs and identity activation (y = x)
+// A single neuron with 2 inputs and identity activation (y = x)
-// const model = tg.layer(2, 1, tg.Activations.Identity); A single layer with 2 inputs, 1 output, and identity activation (y = x)
+// const model = tg.neuron(2, tg.Activations.Identity);

+// Or A single layer with 2 inputs, 1 output, and identity activation (y = x)
-// const model = tg.MLP(2, [[1, tg.Activations.Identity]]); A Multi-Layer Perceptron with 2 inputs and 1 layer with 1 output with identity activation
+// const model = tg.layer(2, 1, tg.Activations.Identity);

+// Or A Multi-Layer Perceptron with 2 inputs and 1 layer with 1 output with identity activation
-const model = tg.sequential(tg.layer(2, 1, tg.Activations.Identity)); // A Sequential module with one linear layer with 2 inputs and 1 output with identity activation
+// const model = tg.MLP(2, [[1, tg.Activations.Identity]]);

+// Or A Sequential module with one linear layer with 2 inputs and 1 output with identity activation const model = tg.sequential(tg.layer(2, 1, tg.Activations.Identity));

 // Stochastic Gradient Descent with learning rate 0.1 const optimizer = tg.SGD({ lr: 0.1, model });